(known from 1921 as Talbot in France and outside the UK)

 During the Great War, Darracq went over completely to munitions production: weapons, ammunition and even complete aeroplanes - in greatly expanded premises, of course.
-The initial post war Darracq was a mildly updated version of the pre-war side valve 4 cylinder 3 litre Type V to be joined by Owen Clegg's 24cv side valve 4½ litre V8 Type A in 1920.
+The initial post war Darracq was an updated version of Owen Clegg's pre-war side valve 4 cylinder 3 litre Type V to be joined by a new 24cv side valve 4½ litre V8 Type A in 1920.
 However in 1919, Darracq took over English Talbot and the resulting company merged in 1920 with Sunbeam to form the Sunbeam Talbot Darracq group which quickly came under the strong influence of the personality and ideas of Sunbeam's Breton director, Louis Coatalen.

 Meantime the touring range built at Suresnes was expanded with the pushrod ohv 2120 cc 4 cylinder DS and the 6 cylinder 2538cc DUS and 2912cc TL.
 The range took a new direction in late 1927 with the introduction of the 6 cylinder 1,997cc M67, replacing all of the 4 cylinder models and later spawning the larger K74, K75, P75, K78 and M75 6 cylinder models.
-Owen Clegg finally succeeded in re-introducing an eight cylinder into the range in 1929 with the 3822cc H78 Pacific, which was as spectacularly unprofitable as its Type A ancestor.
+Owen Clegg finally re-introduced an eight cylinder into the range in 1929 with the 3822cc H78 Pacific, which was as spectacularly unprofitable as its Type A ancestor.

-Lago promoted Walter Becchia and at the Paris Salon he re-introduced an attractively raked version of the traditional Talbot radiator and rationalised the range around a six cylinder image Owen Clegg's straight eights were half-heartedly updated with i.f.s. but only staggered on until the stocks of built cars were remaindered in 1935.
+Lago promoted Walter Becchia and at the October 1934 Paris Salon he re-introduced an attractively raked version of the traditional Talbot radiator and rationalised the range around a six cylinder image – Owen Clegg's straight eights were half-heartedly updated with i.f.s. but only staggered on until the stocks of built cars were remaindered in 1935.
 The range eventually was composed of cars built with a choice of three wheelbases, the Baby at 2.95m, the Master at 3.20m and the Major at 3.45m into which could be fitted a choice of vertical pushrod ohv 6 cylinder engines of 1997cc, or 2696cc, or 2996cc, or finally 3996cc.
 So, according to the depth of your wallet, you could order a Baby with an engine of two litres, or three litres or 4 litres.
 Only the smaller engine sizes came with a "silent" 4 speed gearbox.
 As could be expected from his background, and the source of his royalty income, the three and four litre cars were universally fitted with the Wilson pre-selector gearbox.
 This of course was available as an extra cost option on the smaller engined cars.
-A range of appropriately elegant and stylish bodywork was produced by the factory for these cars two and four seat cabriolets and two and four door saloons.
+A range of appropriately elegant and stylish bodywork was produced by the factory for these cars – two and four seat cabriolets and two and four door saloons.